Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends26/OpenChainAndFriends_Program_2026.md

 <sub>[go to schedule Day1](#t1_6) [go to schedule Day3](#t3_3)</sub>

 ### Cross-Innovation and Innovation Practices
-*In this stream interesting Open Source topics in and around Baden-Württemberg will be presented, that involve several topic fields and there is an additional possibility for unconference.*
+*In this stream interesting Open Source topics in and around Baden-Württemberg will be presented, that involve several topic fields and explore the cross-innovation potential of creative industries like film and media, Open Street Map and Augmented Reality with industrial Open Source.
+Using those insights together with case studies and chances around journeys towards digital sovereign infrastructures we will conclude with a collaborative design of the coming community roadmap until our next event.*

 <sub>[go to schedule Day2](#t3_2)</sub>

 ### Linux OS and beyond
-*In this stream we will talk about Linux*
+*In this stream we will talk about Linux, insights in your software supply chain and handling the "regulatory tsunami" from the Linux ecosystem perspective.*

 <sub>[go to schedule Day2](#t2_4)</sub>